 Lalitha Krishnan: That’s great.
 And what is the species you discovered?

 Pritha Dey: I didn’t discover. it’s an already existing species.
 It the Drepanid moth which is a hook tip moth that was previously known to be found only in the eastern Himalaya.
-So, I reported this along with Mr. Sanjay Sondhi.
+So, I reported this along with Mr Sanjay Sondhi.
 He also found it near Chakrata, in a place called Kanasar and I found it in Kedarnath wildlife sanctuary.
-Both of these records are first time records from the western Himalaya.
+Both of these records are first-time records from the western Himalayas.
 That was really something exciting.

 Lalitha Krishnan: So cool.
 This might be a really stupid question but I haven’t heard of a …you know we have a national bird, a national animal, but do we have a national moth?
 Is that something we could do to promote moths?

 Pritha Dey: We don’t as yet but we have state butterflies.
 We don’t have state moths as of yet.
 That gives me another reason to talk about moths more and to continue my research.